Vinay876/cjobs/Readme.md

     ->Sixth Commit - 24-04-2022
         Created page for  contact
-        Added backend for  contact (using twilio and mongoose) Created pages for jobs, internships and trainings and add some things Change responsive Header also
+        Added backend for  contact (using  mongoose)
-        Add things to homepage (popular cities, advantages,etc.)
+        Created pages for jobs, internships and trainings and add some things Change responsive Header also